mzazon/awesome-cloud-projects/aws/deploying-global-database-replication/deploying-global-database-replication.md

    echo "✅ Primary cluster ${PRIMARY_CLUSTER_ID} created in ${PRIMARY_REGION}"
    ```

-   The primary cluster is now operational and serves as the foundation for the global database.
+   The primary cluster is now operational with encryption at rest and automated backups enabled, following AWS security best practices.
 All write operations from any region will ultimately be processed by this cluster, ensuring data consistency across the global infrastructure.

 3. **Create Primary Cluster Database Instances**: